n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.adalo.md

 # Adalo

-The Adalo node allows you to automate work in the Adalo platform and integrate Adalo with other applications. n8n has built-in support for a wide range of Adalo features, which includes basic operations like creating, getting, updating and deleting databases, records, and collections.
+The Adalo node allows you to automate work in the Adalo platform and integrate Adalo with other applications. n8n has built-in support for a wide range of Adalo features, which includes like creating, getting, updating and deleting databases, records, and collections.

 On this page, you'll find a list of operations the Adalo node supports and links to more resources.